Mick McManus (wrestler): Personal life and death

 McManus was married to Barbara, who predeceased him (in January 2013); they had one son, Tony.

 Joe D'Orazio, president of the British Wrestlers Reunion, said: I am deeply saddened to announce the death of the legend that was Mick McManus, who passed away at 1am this morning.
 Mick never recovered from the loss of his beloved wife Barbara and lost the will to live, despite the loving care of the nurses at the celebrity home for retired actors Brinsworth House where he lived out his final days.
 Even the arrival of his old friend Lord Attenborough recently, failed to lift his spirits, refusing all food and drink until he quietly slipped into a coma three days ago.
 He was 93.

 In his prime, McManus went by the names of "The Man You Love To Hate" and "Rugged South London Tough Guy".
 The Sun, the newspaper in which he wrote a weekly column, commented that McManus had made more televised wrestling appearances than any other British wrestler, in a televised career that spanned 26 years.

 In popular culture

 McManus also appeared as part of the European version of the Legends of Wrestling II video game.
 British pop artist Peter Blake often cites McManus as a major influence on his 'wrestlers' series of paintings due to his admiration of his wrestling persona; Blake famously painted Kendo Nagasaki's portrait as part of the series.

+McManus is alluded to in Morecambe and Wise's Mastermind" sketch, which ends with Ernie Wise getting quizmaster Magnus Magnusson's name wrong and saying "This is a rotten game, Mr. McManus.
+I'll never watch you wrestle again!"